Iceland Ring Road Itinerary - 10 Days Around the Island

 Layers are key in Iceland, letting you adjust as the weather cycles through fierce wind, rain, snow, sleet, hail, and sunshine, sometimes in less than 15 minutes.

-Layers: To start off with, plan on wearing a base layer of a long sleeve t-shirt and a pair of long underwear each day.
+Layers: to start off with, plan on wearing a base layer of a long sleeve t-shirt and a pair of long underwear each day.
 From there, layer up with comfortable, casual clothing – a t-shirt and a warmer overlay like a fleece or a good woolen sweater.
 On the bottom, casual trousers are fine, but for any extensive hiking, a pair of waterproof hiking trousers are essential.

-Outerwear: Speaking of waterproof, you should always come to Iceland with a waterproof jacket.
+Outerwear: speaking of waterproof, you should always come to Iceland with a waterproof jacket.
 Weatherproof is fine too, although be sure to pack a proper rain jacket to throw on top if things turn nasty.
 Also necessary are a pair of warm gloves and a beanie.

-Footwear: When it comes to footwear, a pair of comfortable walking shoes are sufficient for light roadside stops and short walks.
+Footwear: when it comes to footwear, a pair of comfortable walking shoes are sufficient for light roadside stops and short walks.
 For anything beyond that, waterproof hiking boots are essential – and note that Iceland isn’t the place to break in a new pair.
 A pair of flip-flops also comes in handy.

-Extras: A pair of sunglasses is a good idea for driving and hiking.
+Extras: a pair of sunglasses is a good idea for driving and hiking.
 In summer a sleeping mask will come in handy, and finally, swimwear and a quick-dry towel are also essential.

 Marooned so far north, the different seasons in Iceland have a profound impact on daylight hours.